robbinl/2020-09-DMIT2018-Chinook-Demos/README.md

 - Run and see that the program works, but again no changes to the user interface.
 - COMMIT with appropriate comment.

+- Delete "TestPage1" and Create both "Demo Page" and "Work Page" WebForms.
+- Add the appropriate Menu items to access these WebForms.
+- Run and see that the program works.
+- COMMIT with appropriate comment.

 - Create and checkout a new branch from this one and call it "b3-ODS-DDL-of-Artists-to-CGV-of-AlbumsByArtist".